Orungamin, 100 mg capsules 14 pcs

 Overdose

-There are no data available.
-In case of accidental overdose, gastric lavage should be performed within the first hour after taking the drug, take activated charcoal.
+No data available.
+In case of accidental overdose, gastric lavage and activated charcoal should be taken within the first hour after taking the drug.

 Symptomatic treatment.
 Hemodialysis is not effective.
 There is no specific antidote.